galjabari/debian-desktop-novnc/README.md

 # debian-desktop-novnc
-a lightweight desktop environment for Debian docker image that you access from any browser
+a lightweight desktop environment for Debian docker image that you can access from any browser